d-levin/HAM-WIP/README.md

 * npm start

 #### MongoDB
-* Make sure the user running the program has read/write permissions to the /models/db folder before running the program.
+* Start the mongod service and set --dbpath to /server/database/data
-* Start the mongod service and set --dbpath to /models/db
+* Make sure the user running the program has read/write permissions to the /server/database/data folder before running the program.

 #### Features
 * Go to http://localhost:8080